The Best Sleep Trackers – Counting Z’s and More

 But do these sleep tracking devices really work?
 Can a thin wristlet or bed sensor really tell the difference between deep REM sleep and lying awake but still?
-If you’re sceptical about all of this, you’re not alone.
+If you’re skeptical about all of this, you’re not alone.

 Checking the Science of Sleeping

 While the average person might see sleep trackers as advanced technology, sleep specialists know better.
 Dr. Christopher Winter, the Medical Director of Charlottesville Neurology & Sleep Medicine in Virginia, isn’t convinced that an accelerometer (which is the sensing mechanism on almost all wearable sleep trackers) is adequate enough for providing full sleep analysis.
-Other sleep specialists agree, noting that the only true way to discern specific sleep stages is through electroencephalography, or EEG — brain wave measurement.
+Other sleep specialists agree, noting that the only true way to discern specific sleep stages is through electroencephalography or EEG — brain wave measurement.
 Otherwise, you’re just measuring movement and stillness.

-Compared to carefully controlled sleep studies in a lab, wrist worn sleep trackers are less accurate in determining when you’re awake and when you’re asleep.
+Compared to carefully controlled sleep studies in a lab, wrist-worn sleep trackers are less accurate in determining when you’re awake and when you’re asleep.
 Get the sensors closer to the head or in contact with more parts of the body, and the likelihood of a more accurate reading improves.
 So, they’re partly accurate, but commercially available sleep trackers will probably never replace a clinical sleep study done in a controlled environment with medical-grade equipment.